 And I say to you, whoever divorces his wife, except for immorality, and marries another woman commits adultery.
-Matt.
-19:9 (also see Mark 10:11-12)
+Matthew 19:9 (also see Mark 10:11-12) (NASB)

 In this passage Jesus uses two important Greek words, porneia and.
 The first Greek word is translated in this verse as “immorality” and moichao as “adultery.”
 It is important to notice that if Jesus had not included the phrase “except for immorality” He would have declared that all divorce results in adultery.
 But He did not do that.
 He included the phrase “except for immorality.”
 Consequently, He stated that if divorce occurs due to porneia, then adultery will not occur when the “offended” party remarries.
 But what does porneia mean?
 The Greek word porneia has a very broad meaning and includes illicit sexual behavior such as prostitution, homosexuality, lesbianism, incest, premarital sex and bestiality.
 The Exegetical Dictionary of the New Testament states,

 PORNEIA means “prostitution, unchastity, fornication,” and is used “of every kind of unlawful sexual intercourse” (BAGD s.v.). . . .
 Since in Rom.
 1:26f.
 Paul clearly alludes to homosexuality as sexual immorality, PORNEAI can also refer to homosexuality as sexual immorality . . .